 PSHE Personal, Social and Health Education

-Each girl is encouraged to take a lively interest in social and current affairs and in the world around them.
+Complimenting the PSHE/RSE curriculum, each girl is encouraged to take a lively interest in social and current affairs and in the world around them.
 There is a strong focus on making an active contribution to the community beyond the school gates.
 Environmental awareness is promoted throughout the school with a ‘green’ approach to travel, waste and consumerism.

 Good physical and emotional health and wellbeing are key to our students’ development.
 The importance of exercise, nutrition and sleep is explored in order to give girls the confidence to make positive choices about their health.
 The need for balance in the girls’ hectic lives is encouraged through mindfulness and relaxation sessions and by teaching them how their bodies and minds function, so they can look after themselves better during times of stress.
-This is supported by our annual ‘Spotlight on Wellbeing’ day.